Chart Color Schemes

 Ethelton features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 59.3% of all households, including 20.5% couples with children, 24.2% couples without children, and 13.6% single parent families.
-Non-family households make up the remaining 40.7%, with lone person households at 38.4% and group households comprising 2.4%.
-The median household size is 2.1 people, smaller than the Greater Adelaide average of 2.3.
+Family households account for 59.3% of all households, including 20.5% couples with children, 24.2% couples without children, and 13.6% single parent families.
+Non-family households make up the remaining 40.7%, consisting of 38.4% lone person households and 2.4% group households.
+The median household size is 2.1 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households